HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 docker-compose exec web python manage.py createsuperuser
 ```

-*Explanation:* The `docker-compose exec` command allows you to run commands inside the running container.
+*✨ Explanation:* The `docker-compose exec` command allows you to run commands inside the running container.
 In this case, you're creating a superuser for the Django admin.

-### **Handling Issues on M1 Macs:**
+### 💻 **Handling Issues on M1 Macs:**

 If you encounter issues on M1-based Macs, such as a `SCRAM authentication requires libpq version 10 or above` error, update your Dockerfile: